 When you arrive at the island you'll set out on foot to explore.
 In the 7th century Saint Finian the Leper founded a monastic settlement here which was lived in by monks for nearly 1,000 years.
 According to local legend it is here that Irish hero and High King Brian Ború was educated.

-The archeological remains on the island are the most significant in the park with parts of the church dating back to the 10th century.
+The archaeological remains on the island are the most significant in the park with parts of the church dating back to the 10th century.
 You'll also find an oratory with a Hiberno-Romanesque doorway with intricate carvings dating from the 12th century and the main abbey buildings which date from the 13th century.

 The monastery was a significant theological and educational hub and the monks here are credited with compiling the Annals of Innisfallen, a comprehensive manuscript chronicling the medieval history of Ireland from significant political and historic events to day-to-day living and weather reports.
 As you walk your guide will explain about the history of the island, the monks and the scholars and their importance in the broader context of Irish history.